RosSlek/Books_sales_analysis/README.md

 #### • Make some insights and suggestions of analysis.

 ## About data:
-Chosen data is about Indian educational book store sales for 2018-2019 period.
 Dataset of educational books sold in year 2018-2019.
 This dataset has four categories of books sold, also provide information about author, publication, information about sales made on discounted books, cost price and profit.

 ## Analysis: